-Repeated Solution Pump Dry warnings either at the beginning of the pass or at the end of a pass:
+Repeated Solution Pump Dry warnings at the beginning or at the end of a pass:

-(A) If the hydraulic pump is plumbed in series with the CCS fan, the pump will start and stop with the planter.
+Another thing that could cause repeated Solution Pump Dry warnings either at the beginning of the pass or at the end of a pass, could be a situation where the hydraulic pump is plumbed in series with the CCS fan.
+In this case, the pump will start and stop with the planter.
 If the fertilizer is set to start with a Height Switch and the planter is operating from another Height Switch, and these two switches are out of sync, the pump, say, at the end of the pass would shut off when the planter switch signaled shutoff, but if the fertilizer height switch has not shut off, the controller is still expecting flow.
-In this case, sync the height switches or plumb the hydraulics differently to the pump.
+In this case, sync the height switches or plumb the pump hydraulics differently.

 Hopefully, this will cut down some of the Solution Pump Dry warnings.
-Just remember, though, if you do see that message, your SureFire pump is going to be OK>
+Just remember, though, if you do see one, your SurePoint pump is going to be OK.